There are many different types of gloves for stroke patients that can help restore fine motor skills.

-But if you have extreme impairments in your hand, then you might not feel like exercise is even possible.
+But if you have extreme impairments in your hand, like a clenched hand after stroke, then you might not feel like exercise is even possible.

 In cases like these, you will probably need to start with passive exercise where you assist your affected hand with your non-affected hand.